I’ve had the pleasure of visiting Little Venice many times over the years, in every season, and it never loses its magic.

-Today, DOYOUSPEAKLONDON invites you to immerse yourself in a serene atmosphere and enjoy the charm of this delightful waterside escape!
+Today, DOYOUSPEAKLONDON invites you to immerse yourself in the calm, soak up the atmosphere, and discover the timeless charm of this enchanting waterside escape.

 Little Venice is a charming spot near Paddington station, where the Regent’s Canal meets the Grand Union Canal.